What are company contribution amounts when picking plans?

 What are standard contributions?

-Standard contributions are when the company uses the same contribution logic for all of the medical plans for which the company provides access.
-Two examples:
+Standard contributions are when the company uses the same contribution scheme for all of the medical plans for which the company provides access.
+Two examples of this include:

-- The company contributes 90% of the Employee only (meaning no dependents) tier premium for plans A2, B3, and C3.
+- The company contributes 90% of the Employee only tier premium for plans A2, B3, and C3.

 - The company contributes $600 to the Employee only tier premium for A2, B3, and C3.

 Custom contributions are when the company uses different contribution schemes for each of the medical plans the company provides access to.
 Two examples of this include:

 - The company contributes 80% of the Employee only tier premium for A2 and 100% of the Employee only tier premium for C3.